 But he continued to live up to the adjective “elusive.”

 Fast-forward to 1976, twenty-two years after “the Case of the Charred Corpse,” as newspapers called it.
 Hagler had now been married six times and was living in Port Angeles, Washington.
-There he met eccentric Leif Erik Ellington, who was well-to-do and detested paying property taxes.
+There he Leif Erik Ellington.
+Three things you should know about Ellington: (1) He was eccentric, (2) he was well-to-do, and (3) he detested paying property taxes.
 Hagler suggested that the two of them organize a church to benefit from the tax exemption granted churches.
 They organized the Science of Life Church, and Hagler traded his button-down collar for a clerical collar and began calling himself “Reverend David Lee Douglas.”

 On the night of January 8 Ellington was shot to death—with a pistol registered to Hagler.
 Hagler claimed he had lost the gun several years earlier.
 Hagler claimed an alibi in the killing, but at his trial two witnesses testified that he had asked them to lie for him about his whereabouts.
 The motive for the murder?
 Prosecutors said Ellington was in possession of $50,000 to be used for the church project, and the temptation to “lay hands” on all those shekels was just too great for the reverend.